skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 $A^{-1}A=I$ and $AA^{-1} = I$

-A matrix that is not invertible is a **singula matrix** suchas the zero matrix, and an invertible matrix is called **nonsigular matrix**.
+A matrix that is not invertible is a **singular matrix** suchas the zero matrix, and an invertible matrix is called **nonsigular matrix**.

 Example of a **nonsingular matrix** would be a $T: R^2 \to R^2$, suchas a 90° rotation **counterclockwise**: